duckietown/duckietown-manual/src/60-learning-experiences/lx-setup-pid-control.md

 ## About these learning activities

-In this learning experience, you will use the model that we built in the [kinematics and modeling](lx-setup-mod-kin) learning experience.
+In this learning experience, you will use the model that we built in the [kinematics and odometry](lx-setup-mod-kin) learning experience.
 Now we will build a simple controller to make the Duckiebot follow a specified set of actions based on our knowledge of how it moves.

 For guided setup instructions, lecture content, and more related to this LX, see [our Self-Driving Cars with Duckietown MOOC on EdX](https://duckietown.com/mooc).